-Customer communication management should be high on any company’s agenda – and yet, 88 percent of organizations aren’t satisfied with how they manage customer-facing communications across the customer journey.
+Customer communication management should be high on any company’s agenda – and yet, 88 percent of organizations aren’t satisfied with how they manage customer-facing communications across the customer journey, according to Forrester.

 That’s a worry, because how you go about communicating with your customers is one of the biggest factors in creating outstanding customer experience.
-And that’s something all businesses should aim for: no less than 64 percent of people believe customer experience is more important than price in their choice of brand, after all.
+And that’s something all businesses should aim for.

 But what exactly is customer communication management?
-And how can it help your business?
+And how can it help your business connect with customers?

 Let’s take a look.

-Although the concept of customer communication management has been around for a while, it’s now vastly more complex than ever before – largely due to the shift towards digital communication, rather than through other means.
+Although the concept of customer communication management has been around for a while, it’s now vastly more complex than ever before – largely due to the shift towards digital communication.

-CCM software helps companies create, deliver, organize and retrieve customer communications by allowing them to compose, personalize, format, and deliver content from a variety of sources to their customers.
-These communications can be distributed through a number of media formats, including mobile, email, SMS, web pages, social media, and print.
+Customer communication management software helps companies create, deliver, organize and retrieve customer communications by allowing them to compose, personalize, format, and deliver content from a variety of sources to their customers.
+These communications can then be distributed through a number of media formats, including mobile, email, SMS, web pages, social media, and print.

-The functions of customer communication management solutions bring positive benefits to your business.
+The functions of CCM solutions bring positive benefits to your business.
 And that’s because they can help you:

 So, if you want a truly comprehensive solution that can help you achieve all these goals, keep an eye out for software that can: